eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 2. The Wallet Unit enables the User to verify that the Relying Party does not request more attributes than it registered.
 See [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered) for more information.

-3. The PID Provider or Attestation Provider, during issuance, may optionally have embedded a disclosure policy in the PID or attestation.
-If such a policy is present for the requested PID or attestation, the Wallet Unit evaluates the disclosure policy and informs the User about the outcome of this evaluation.
+3. The Attestation Provider, during issuance, may optionally have embedded a disclosure policy in the attestation.
+If such a policy is present for the requested attestation, the Wallet Unit evaluates the disclosure policy and informs the User about the outcome of this evaluation.
 See [Section 6.6.3.4](#6634-wallet-instance-evaluates-disclosure-policy-embedded-in-attestation-if-present).

 4. The User approves or rejects the presentation of the requested attributes, or some of them.
 User approval and selective disclosure are described in [Section 6.6.3.5](#6635-wallet-instance-obtains-user-approval-for-presenting-attributes).